1. Home

 Are energy audits expensive?

-Energy audits are quite affordable, usually ranging between $100 - $500.
+Energy audits are quite affordable, usually ranging between $100 and $500.
 If you pay federal income taxes, you could qualify for a 30% tax credit, too.
 If you don't want to pay at all, check with local utility providers to see if they offer basic audits for free or conduct one on your own.

 See what home electrification can do for you: